lst4rk/lst4rk/README.md

  <h1>Hi, I'm Liv!</h1>

- <p>I am a software engineer with a passion for finding efficient solutions to complex problems.
-My interest in solving problems developed through life science, while I was studying for my Bachelor of Science degree in Physiology and Neurobiology.
-Learning the intricacies of how the brain operates has inspired me to create technology that promotes health and fitness while optimizing user interactivity and efficiency.
-Most recently, I've been working on a fitness-focused social media app using the MERN stack.
+ <p>I am a software engineer with a passion for creating efficient solutions to complex problems.
+My interest in solving problems developed through life science while studying for my B.S. in Physiology and Neurobiology.
+Learning the intricacies of how the brain operates has inspired me to design and implement technology that promotes the health of its users while optimizing interactivity and efficiency.
 I wish to continue working with passionate teams of talented engineers to create technology that benefits its users by improving their daily health and everyday life.</p>

 - 🔭 I’m currently **working on a fitness-focused social media app**

 - 🌱 I work with **the MERN stack**

-- 📝 My portfolio is available at [https://livstark.netlify.app/](https://livstark.netlify.app/)
+- 📝 Check out some of my work at [https://livstark.netlify.app/](https://livstark.netlify.app/)

 - 🧠 Ask me about **my background in physiology and neurobiology**